Mengbooo/magicCalender/README.md

 # magicCalender

-Use HTML, CSS, JavaScript, and GSAP to make stunning, responsive, interactive calendar cards!
+**Use HTML, CSS, JavaScript, and GSAP to make stunning, responsive, interactive calendar cards.You can use it as your component as well.**

 <box  style='        display: flex;
         justify-content: center;